Analogies compare two different things, in order to point out similarities.

 1. The Analogy of Gentile Inclusion

 It is objected that Gentiles are specifically welcomed into Christian fellowship in the New Testament but practicing homosexuals are not.
-Our chapter on Eunuchs in the book Gay Christian 101 makes clear that God does welcome believing eunuchs-homosexuals into the body of Christ, as did the early church, while also specifically excluding eunuchs from the Adam and Eve marriage paradigm.
+The Eunuchs chapter in my ebook, Gay Christian 101, available on this website, makes clear that God does welcome believing eunuchs-homosexuals into the body of Christ, as did the early church, while also specifically excluding eunuchs from the Adam and Eve marriage paradigm.

 2. The Analogy of Slavery

-This an@logy reasons that slavery was permitted in both Old and New Testaments yet, over time, the church came to regard slavery as abomination.
-Since the stance of the church toward slavery has changed, this an@logy concludes that the twenty-first century church should change her mind about treating saved homosexuals as second-class citizens and accord them their rightful place in the body of Christ.
+This analogy reasons that slavery was permitted in both Old and New Testaments yet, over time, the church came to regard slavery as abomination.
+Since the stance of the church toward slavery has changed, this analogy concludes that the twenty-first century church should change her mind about treating saved homosexuals as second-class citizens and accord them their rightful place in the body of Christ.

 It is objected that passages supporting slavery are culturally limited in their application, therefore the church was right to change her mind on slavery but would be wrong to change her mind on homosexuality.